Study Abroad

 The Warsaw Summer School weaves three courses (12 credit hours) into a holistic educational experience:

 1. SOC 3549: Statistics for Sociology (3 credits) trains you in the mandatory undergraduate-level statistics for the social sciences from the basics to multivariate linear and logistic regression analysis.
-Our methods are practical and hands-on: you learn statistical techniques using real-life survey data from Poland in connection to your own research project.
+Our methods are practical and hands-on.
+You will learn statistical techniques using real-life survey data from Poland in connection to your own research project.
 Instructors devote individualized attention to assist you through lectures, recitations, and analyses for your own research project.

-2. Within SOC 4998, Undergraduate Research in Sociology (6 credits), under the instructors’ guidance, you develop and carry out your own research project.
+2. Within SOC 4998, Undergraduate Research in Sociology (6 credits), under the instructors’ guidance, you develop and conduct your own research project.
 Summer School students analyze the Polish Panel Survey POLPAN 1988-2013, a major dataset that spans the entire post-communist transition in Europe.
-POLPAN covers a wide range of topics: political participation, including voting; democratic values; attitudes toward the role of government in society; the connection between the state and the Catholic Church; perceptions of corruption; and trust in public institutions among others.
+POLPAN covers a wide range of topics including political participation, voting, democratic values, attitudes toward the role of government in society, the connection between the state and the Catholic Church, perceptions of corruption, and trust in public institutions among others.
 The projects you develop in the Summer School can serve as your academic writing samples.
 Instructors encourage and guide you to present your results at academic conferences, participate in scholarly competitions, such as the Denman Undergraduate Research Forum, and publish your results in peer-reviewed academic outlets, as Summer School alumni have done.

 3. SOC 5503: Social Change in Central and Eastern Europe, CEE (3 credits) focuses on comparative political, economic, and cultural aspects of life in CEE societies.
 Lectures and discussions take place in the classroom and on historical walking tours of Warsaw, Lodz, and Krakow.
 They are complemented by visits to important historical spaces, such as the Warsaw Ghetto, Auschwitz, and 21st Century interactive museums such as the Museum of the 1944 Warsaw Uprising, POLIN Museum of the History of Polish Jews (winner of the European Museum of the Year in 2016), and the Oscar Schindler Factory Museum.